berkiyo/flutter_theme/README.md

 # flutter_theme
-Boilerplate for creating flutter themes with shared_preferences
+Boilerplate for creating flutter themes with shared_preferences.

+The theme selection is done with "AlertDialog".

+Both dark and light variants are available and the state is stored thakns to the "shared_preferences" library.

 ## requirements
 Import "shared_preferences"